Anshroid/anshroid.github.io/content/projects/Exploding-Kittens.md

 byte of each as an ID, and then use reflection to create an object of the correct type and parse the rest of the packet into the appropriate fields.
 I ended up carrying that system over to this project, and it has worked very well so far.

-## Future Plans

 Having mostly completed the packet protocol and made significant progress on the server, I had to turn my attention to the front-end.
 Obviously, having never properly used Unity, I ran into a brick wall.
-This led to the project's most recent break, which I will attempt to fix in the future.
-I have a lot of ideas for the future of this project, but I have many other things to work on and do, so I'm not sure when I will get back to it.

-Despite the fact that I have not yet finished this project, I have learned a lot from it, and I am still very proud of the work I have done.
+This led to the end of this iteration of the project, though I learnt a lot from what I did and am very proud of how far it got.
+The follow-up to this project was the fourth iteration, which you can read about [here](/projects/exploding-kittens-js).